 Rotheremere's newspapers continued to increase their circulation.
 By 1926 the daily sales of the Daily Mail had reached 2,000,000.
 Lord Rothermere personal wealth was now £25 million and he was estimated to be the third richest man in Britain.
 Rothermere became increasingly nationalistic in his political views and in 1929 joined with Lord Beaverbrook to form the United Empire Party.
 Rothermere urged the Conservative Party to remove its leader, Stanley Baldwin, and replace him with Beaverbrook.
 He also argued for a reform of the House of Lords to make it possible for peers to be elected to the House of Commons.
 This dispute divided conservative voters and this enabled the Labour Party to win the 1929 General Election.

 Lord Rothermere disposed of his shares in the Daily Mirror in 1931.
-He now concentrated on the Evening News and The Daily Mail.
+He now concentrated on the Daily Mail and the Evening News.
 In the 1930s Rothermere moved further to the right.
 When Hitler became Chancellor on 30th January 1933, Rothermere produced a series of articles acclaiming the new regime.
 The most famous of these was on the 10th July when he told readers that he "confidently expected" great things of the Nazi regime.
 He also criticised other newspapers for "its obsession with Nazi violence and racialism", and assured his readers that any such deeds would be "submerged by the immense benefits that the new regime is already bestowing on Germany."

 Rothermere now began a campaign in favour of the Nazi Party.
 The Daily Mail criticized "the old women of both sexes" who filled British newspapers with rabid reports of Nazi "excesses."
 Instead, the newspaper claimed, Hitler had saved Germany from "Israelites of international attachments" and the "minor misdeeds of individual Nazis will be submerged by the immense benefits that the new regime is already bestowing upon Germany."